-Motivated by this observation, we propose an effective training strategy to reduce the empirical risk.
-Our approach is simple and practical, which can be implemented in a few lines of code.
-The idea is to add a refinement stage with clean training data, after the conventional training process in which augmented data are used.
-This is to confirm that no augmentation is used at the end of the training stage, which we believe is a safe opportunity of transferring the trained model to the testing scenario.
-As shown in Figure~\ref{fig:illustration}, by plotting the curves during the refinement process, we observe that refining the models without intensive data augmentation decreases the empirical risk further, and meanwhile a lower testing loss is achieved.
+Motivated by this observation, we propose an effective training strategy to reduce the empirical risk and improve performance further on the assumption that models trained with data augmentation arrive in a better region.
+Compared to conventional training strategy in which augmented data are used during the whole process, our approach is to switch off these intensive data augmentation methods at the last few training epochs.
+This is to confirm that there is no intensive distribution gap between clean and augmented data at the end of the training stage, which we believe is a safe opportunity of transferring the trained model to the testing scenario.
+As shown in Figure~\ref{fig:illustration}, by plotting the curves during the training process, we observe that refining the models without intensive data augmentation decreases the empirical risk further, and meanwhile, a lower testing loss is achieved.

 We evaluate our training strategy in a few popular image classification benchmarks including CIFAR10, CIFAR100, Mini-ImageNet, and ImageNet.
 In all these datasets, the refined model achieves consistent, sometimes significant, accuracy gain, with computational costs in training and testing remain unchanged.
-Beyond image classification experiments, this research sheds light on a new optimization method, which involves using augmented data followed by clean data to optimize global and local properties, and is worth being further studied in the future.
+Besides, we fine-tune the pre-trained models on ImageNet on PascalVOC following the standard strategy.
+The pre-trained models with our approach show a significant improvement in the detection task, while it was believed these intensive data augmentation methods were inappropriate for detection.
+Beyond image recognition experiments, our research sheds light on a new optimization method, which involves using augmented data followed by clean data to optimize global and local properties, and is worth being further studied in the future.